circleci/circleci-docs/jekyll/_cci2/oss.md

 ### Caching

 Caches are isolated based on GitHub Repo for PRs.
 CircleCI uses the GitHub repository-id of the originator of the fork PR to identify the cache.
 - PRs from the same fork repo will share a cache (this includes, as previously stated, that PRs in the master repo share a cache with master).
 - Two PRs in different Fork Repos will have different caches.
+- enabling the sharing of [environment variables]({{site.baseurl}}/2.0/env-vars) with forked builds will enable cache sharing.

 Currently there is no pre-population of caches because this optimization hasn't made it to the top of the priority list yet.

 ## Example Open Source Projects